AlgoMaster Logo

 • Lists are your default collection for ordered, mutable data.
 Use them for token sequences, embeddings, and batch results.

 • Dicts map keys to values.
 Use them for model configs, vocabularies, and API payloads.
-Always use .get() with defaults for safe access.
+Use .get() when a missing key has a real fallback.

 • Sets provide O(1) membership testing.
 Use them for stopword filtering and deduplication.

-• Tuples are immutable lists.
-Use them for function return values and as dict keys.
+• Tuples are immutable ordered values.
+Use them for small multi-value returns and dict keys.

-• Comprehensions (list, dict, set) replace verbose loops with clean one-liners.
-They are the standard way to transform and filter data in Python.
+• Comprehensions (list, dict, set) are a concise way to transform and filter data when the logic stays simple.

 • Tuple unpacking lets you assign multiple values at once.
 Combined with enumerate and zip, it eliminates most index-based loops.